ibm-cloud-docs/Cloudant/faqs/cloudant-query-faq.md

 The ratio between `total_docs_examined` and `results_returned` is key here: a high value indicates that too many documents are being scanned per document that is returned.

-For more information, see [Blog post on Optimizing {{site.data.keyword.cloudant_short_notm}} Queries](https://blog.cloudant.com/2020/04/24/Optimising-Cloudant-Queries.html).
+For more information, see [Blog post on Optimizing {{site.data.keyword.cloudant_short_notm}} Queries](https://blog.cloudant.com/2020/05/20/Optimising-Cloudant-Queries.html).

 ## Which {{site.data.keyword.cloudant_short_notm}} Query operators defeat the use of an index?
 {: #which-cq-operators-defeat-index}

-Any of the [combination operators](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query#operators) other than `$and` can make a query do a full database scan without the help of a secondary index.
+Any of the [combination operators](/docs/Cloudant?topic=Cloudant-operators) other than `$and` can make a query do a full database scan without the help of a secondary index.
 For example, if an `$or` operator is used, then no secondary index can be used to assist the query.
 If in doubt, use the [`POST /{db}/_explain`](https://cloud.ibm.com/apidocs/cloudant?code=java#postexplain) endpoint to check that an index is used, and the `execution_stats: true` parameter to measure the efficiency of each query.

 For a `type=json` index to be used to support a query, it must match the fields that are used in the selector and sort parameters.
 Comparison operators might be used on the last element to perform _range queries_.

-For more information, see [Explain plans](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query#explain-plans).
+For more information, see [Retrieving query plans](/docs/Cloudant?topic=Cloudant-explain-plans).

 ## Can I use {{site.data.keyword.cloudant_short_notm}} Query with a Lucene index?
 {: #can-i-use-cq-with-a-lucene-index}